cold-storage/hipq/state.md

 always run the retry handler if there is one.

 * state: error
 * error: some JSON or text indicating error

+In retry state error will be a description of the error.
+Retry state indicates that we had an error but we have decided to retry instead of transition to final state.

+Retry state will only transition to running state.

+* state: retry
+* error: some JSON or text indicating error

 In final state, error may be NONE or some JSON or text indicating an error.